Cost: £10 – £15 for 160z bottle.

 OK this is difficult how do rate a detergent.
 There is the cleaning of course then there is the effectiveness they say is there.
 So I came up with a couple of tests and the visual results.

-The microfiber towels felt soft but i couldn’t show it on those.
-I washed my Chemical Guys Wooly Mammoth drying towel too.
-This was going to be easier to show as the pile is nice, soft and deep.
+The microfiber towels felt soft but I couldn’t show it on those cloths.
+I also washed my Chemical Guys Wooly Mammoth drying towel.
+This was going to be easier to show as the pile is much deeper.

 The left is where I pressed my hand on the towel and the right is the mark left behind.
 The bottom set is where the towel was a little damp from next water test.
-An impressive softness result and bounced back up.
+An good softness result and the pile bounced back up.

 This test was to spray on the towels a jet of water, then a mist to see what happens.

 The test was simple enough to squirt a jet, and then quickly take a picture was the hard part.
-The jet hit the towel and the droplets that bounced up “rolled” on the surface for less than a second before it broke down into the fibers without touching it.
+The jet hit the towel and the droplets that bounced up and rolled or beaded on the surface for less than a second before it broke down into the fibers without touching it.
 That is not a good sign of absorbency.

 Next was the fine mist nozzle test, this was going to be a corner of the towel to see what happened.

-The mist was absorbed straight away and soaked into the towel no problem.
-I squirted some more and the water went through the towel where it touched the other sides.
-The towel was soaked at this point now spreading the moisture.
-Quite impressive I would say.
+The mist was absorbed and soaked into the towel no problem.
+I squirted some more and the water went through the towel where it touched the other side.
+The towel was soaked at this point now and spreading the moisture.

 The towel had a slight pic up of water in the corner where iI had been misting.
 Then I pressed the towel into the fiber.